Ayoush/commit-history-modifier/README.md

 # CoMMIt-HIStORY-MoDIfIEr
-TeSting Some Sub PROcess fOR ModIFyiNG COMmIt HIsTORY
+TeSting Some Sub PROcess FOR ModIFyiNG COMmIt HIsTORY